 Meals are cooked on the premises and we are able to offer a wide range of foods to cater for all diets.
-Parents and children are regularly provided with menus.
+Parents and children are regularly provided with sample menus.

 All children in Reception, Year 1 and Year 2 are entitled to a free school meal every day.
+Children are asked to choose which of the three meal options they want at the start of the school day.

-For children in Years 3 and above, the charge is currently £2.30 per day.
+For children in Years 3 and above, the charge will be £2.25 per day.
 Payment for school meals should be made using our online payment system, and we ask that accounts are kept in credit.
 Pupils are welcome to mix packed lunches and school meals, though we do ask that parents of Key Stage two children commit to a meal pattern.
+Children are asked to select one of the available lunch options at registration.